-You don’t want your home office design to be too bright that it makes it hard for you to see the screen.
+However ,you don’t want your home office design to be too bright that it makes it hard for you to see the screen and cause eye strain.
 You also don’t want it to be too dark that you are struggling to make out what you’re trying to look at for work.

 Raise the Ceilings

 Gone are the days when you raised the roof of your house after Friday with weekend plans, visiting friends and house parties!
 Now, its time to raise the ceilings of your home office to create an easy-breathing workspace

 If you have the privilege of having a spare room that you can use as a home office, then one of the first things you should consider design-wise would be higher ceilings.
 Installing a skylight or high windows will allow for better natural airing of your workspace on a daily basis.